Eurovision Song Contest 2002: Broadcasts

 Each participating broadcaster was required to relay live and in full the contest via television.
 Non-participating EBU member broadcasters were also able to relay the contest as "passive participants"; any passive countries wishing to participate in the following year's event were also required to provide a live broadcast of the contest or a deferred broadcast within 24 hours.
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their viewers.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators, are shown in the tables below.

-Incidents

-Commentator remarks

-Controversy erupted during the competition over remarks by commentators on Swedish and Belgian TV, both of whom told the audience not to vote for the Israeli entry "Light a candle" by Sarit Hadad.
-The song received zero points from the Swedish audience but earned two from the Belgians, finishing 12th overall.